Beware of Frenemies: Six Relationship Tips

-These So-Called Friends Might Be Your Biggest Roadblocks to Romance
+Beware of Frenemies: These So-Called Friends Might Be Your Biggest Roadblocks to a Lasting Love Relationship.

 In the Sex & the City movie, Miranda functions as a friend-turned-Frenemy and helps derail her friend’s dream wedding.
 At a strategic point in the upcoming nuptials she opens her mouth and actually puts down the idea of marriage to the commitment-phobic groom!
 In this one act, Miranda puts a nail in the coffin of her best friend’s dream.
-We will not reveal how things do turn out, in case you have not seen the movie.
 But there are love lessons learned from this scene.

 First of all, finding love is a challenge and, unfortunately, friends and family members can sometimes make it even tougher.
 When people in your inner circle become negative, pessimistic, competitive, jealous, or don’t show you appreciation and/or encouragement, it inflames your own doubts and fears.
 If you are in a new love relationship, these reactions can come on suddenly, or they may be familiar and ingrained parts of lifetime relationships that are so subtle you may not even be fully aware of them.
 In either case, unsupportive reactions toward you and/or your boyfriend can pull you both back into being hopeless about love.
-In extreme cases, they can sabotage a growing relationship, as Miranda did in the Sex & the City movie!
+In extreme cases, they can sabotage a growing love relationship, as Miranda did in the Sex & the City movie!
 Negative reactions from people close to you can even stop you from getting out there and dating altogether.